-Duncan Hewitt - Archaeology, Inca Project in Peru
+Duncan Hewitt - Archaeology, Incan & Wari Archaeology in Peru

 Before I left for Peru I was quite apprehensive about what it would be like - I had visions of arriving in an unknown city, lost, all alone, and not really knowing what to do.
 However, it was nothing like that at all, and my time in Peru was just incredible.